Skip to main content

 CLASS PROJECTS

 The Stamp supports the academic efforts of students.
 The Stamp allows currently enrolled University of Maryland students not affiliated with a student organization to reserve Stamp tables for the purpose of completing class projects.
 Students can submit requests for Stamp outside tables or inside food court booths at https://terplink.umd.edu/submitter/form/start/326119 For all other reservable spaces the student will be considered a non-university client and must comply with non-university procedures and pay non-university rates for space, equipment, services and technology.
-Student completing class projects are subject all policies regarding the use of Stamp tables
+Student completing class projects are subject all policies regarding the use of Stamp outside tables

 CLASSROOM SCHEDULING

-The use of academic classroom space in academic buildings is under the jurisdiction of Academic Scheduling in the Office of the Registrar and is available for meetings and activities on a temporary basis after all regularly scheduled classes have been assigned rooms.
+The use of academic classroom space in academic buildings is under the jurisdiction of Academic Scheduling within the Office of the Registrar and is available for meetings and activities on a temporary basis after all regularly scheduled classes have been assigned rooms.

 1. Student Organizations

 a.
-All event request for classroom space must be submitted through the Stamp eCalendar
+All event request for classroom space must be submitted through the Stamp eCalendar.

 iii.
 Unused free classroom hours cannot roll over into the following semester.

 vi.
-Food and beverages are prohibited in all classroom spaces.
+Eating and drinking are prohibited in student org meetings and activities scheduled in all classroom spaces.

 vii.
 All furniture must be returned to its original configuration before leaving the room.